bcgov/data-publication/pages/faq.md

 ### How can I find my related datasets in the Catalogue?

-+ Use the Dashboard (spedometer icon on the top right of the menu bar) to view datasets that you have created.
++ Use the Dashboard (speedometer icon on the top right of the menu bar) to view datasets that you have created.
 + Search for your name in the Catalogue search bar to view datasets that you have either created or where you are listed as a contact.

 [RETURN TO TOP][1]